 * 25+ Hours of Video

 Here’s the formula for dividends per share (DPS) –

-Since this calculation is done after the dividend is being paid, an investor will only get to know the past records.
-For example, if an investor wants to know the DPS of a company, he will look at the data of the latest year and then follow along.
+Since this calculation is done after the dividend is paid, an investor will only get to know the records.
+So, for example, if an investor wants to know the cash dividend per share of a company, they will look at the latest year’s data and then follow along.

 Honey Bee Company has paid annual dividends of $20,000.
-The beginning outstanding stock was 4000 and the ending outstanding stock was 7000.
-Calculate DPS of Honey Bee Company.
+The outstanding beginning stock was 4000, and the outstanding ending stock was 7000.
+The investor can calculate dividends per share of Honey Bee Company in the following way:

-In this example, we can go for simple average to find out the average outstanding shares.
+In this example, a simple average is used to determine the average outstanding shares.